 Our solutions are tailored to the communities we serve

-For more than a decade, PATH has worked to meet the needs of diverse communities in Latin America and the Caribbean.
+For more than a decade, PATH has worked to meet the needs of diverse communities in Latin America.
 In many areas of this region, infrastructure is fairly reliable.
 Urban areas have ready access to health services and supplies, and one important indicator of health—knowledge of contraception—is nearly 100 percent.
-But approximately ten percent of the world’s developing-country population live in Latin America and the Caribbean—and pockets of extreme poverty do exist.
+But pockets of extreme poverty do exist.

-In 2003, we established an office in Managua, Nicaragua—a base for our work in Latin America.
-We also have an office in Lima, Peru.
+From 2003 to 2012, our office in Nicaragua served as a base for our work in Latin America.
+We currently have an office in Lima, Peru, which opened in 2006.

 Cervical cancer prevention

 In rural areas throughout the region, we have nurtured emerging health systems to meet people’s basic needs.
-For example, 80 percent of the world’s deaths from cervical cancer occur in developing countries.
 In villages deep in the Peruvian rainforest, we worked with the Ministry of Health and the Pan American Health Organization to test new methods of cervical cancer screening.
 If screening showed a need, we provided same-day treatment to prevent the disease from claiming women in the prime of their lives.

-We are also helping prevent cervical cancer by preparing the way for the new HPV vaccines, providing decision-makers with the information they need to decide whether and how to add the vaccines to their health programs.
-We're working closely with government partners on a demonstration project in Peru.
+We are also helping prevent cervical cancer by preparing the way for the new HPV vaccines.
+We provided decision-makers, including government partners in Peru, with the information they needed to decide whether and how to add the vaccines to their health programs.

-Another leading health problem in low-resource settings is malnutrition, which can lead to maternal death during child birth, as well as birth defects and poor mental and physical development in children.
+Another leading health problem in the region is malnutrition, which can lead to maternal death during childbirth, as well as birth defects and poor mental and physical development in children.
 Our Ultra Rice® technology adds nutrients to the rice-based diets of Colombian school children and soon, we hope, to nutrient-deficient populations in Brazil.

 Helping youth thrive

-Where infrastructure is in place, PATH focuses on tapping into communities’ inherent strength and their established networks.
-Doing this enables us to help youth thrive.
+Where infrastructure is in place, PATH focuses on tapping into communities’ inherent strength and their established networks to help youth thrive.
 In an urban district of Managua, Nicaragua, where drug use and violence are common, we helped young girls discover the knowledge and confidence needed to navigate the risky waters of adolescence.
 We also worked with teachers and mothers to help them support girls on this journey.

-PATH furnishes policymakers and health workers with timely and authoritative information on important health topics.
-Our quarterly publication Outlook is translated to Spanish—and sometimes Portuguese—and distributed to health care providers in the region.
-Our RHO Cervical Cancer website also has resources available in Spanish.
-These publications are just two of many that we make available to help our public health colleagues keep abreast of current trends and make informed, evidence-based decisions.
+PATH furnishes policymakers and health workers with timely, reliable, and accurate information on important health topics.
+Our periodic publication Outlook is translated to Spanish—and sometimes Portuguese—and distributed to health care providers in the region.
+Our website on cervical cancer also has resources available in Spanish.
+These resources are just two of many that we make available to help our public health colleagues keep abreast of current trends and make informed, evidence-based decisions.

-A private-sector partner in Argentina produces and sells the PATH-developed HIV dipstick tests for use in surveillance programs, laboratories, and blood banks.
+A private-sector partner in Argentina produces and sells PATH-developed HIV dipstick tests for use in public health surveillance programs, laboratories, and blood banks.